 It is very easy to hatch quail eggs.
 Purchase a good, commercial incubator with an automatic turner equipped with quail egg rails.
-Start the incubator going at least two days before your eggs arrive so you can be sure you have it adjusted to the proper, stable temperature (100 degrees) and humidity (44%).
+Start the incubator going at least two days before your eggs arrive so you can be sure you have them adjusted to the proper, stable temperature (100 degrees) and humidity (44%).

 Some people mess around with home-built incubators and hand-turning eggs, but these approaches never work as well as a commercial incubator and hand-turning eggs is a lot of time-consuming work.

 When your eggs arrive, most people are tempted to pop them into the incubator right away.
 We have found you get far better hatching rates if you carefully place the eggs, large end upwards, and let them sit quietly for a few hours at room temperature to recover from the jostling and temperature changes that occur during transport.